hug0sh0t/Quick_Satchel/README.md

         negativeWeightTotal += negW      # the negative percentage w/r to abs sum
     # seperates the negative and postive magnitudes

-... data is pulled from libraries created in the views
+... data is pulled from the views configuration
+The Information given from the user is dynamically inserted into libraries , which is than used to create my graphs